trifectatechfoundation/trifectatech-website/content/initiatives/education.md

 Work on teach-rs continues:

 - New additions to the tracks and modules
-- Tooling: create and improve the tooling necessary to use and contribute to teach-rs
+- Create and improve tooling to use and contribute to teach-rs
 - Documentation: improving documentation quality and availability
-- Visibility: improving the visibility of teach-rs to potential users and contributors by giving guest lectures and creating promotional content, a talk, workshop, and blog posts.
+- Visibility: improving the visibility of teach-rs to potential users and contributors

 Support us?
 See [trifecta.org/support](/support).